4d/docs/docs/Menus/properties.md

 In the Menu editor, you can directly enter the label as "hard coded".
 Or, you can enter a reference for a variable or an XLIFF element, which will facilitate the maintenance and translation of applications.
 You can use the following types of references:

 - An XLIFF resource reference of the type :xliff:MyLabel.
 For more information about XLIFF references, refer to *XLIFF Architecture* section in *4D Design Reference*.
-- An interprocess variable name followed by a number, for example: :<>vlang,3.
+- An interprocess variable name followed by a number, for example: `:<>vlang,3`.
 Changing the contents of this variable will modify the menu label when it is displayed.
 In this case, the label will call an XLIFF resource.
-The value contained in the <>vlang variable corresponds to the *id* attribute of the *group* element.
+The value contained in the `<>vlang` variable corresponds to the *id* attribute of the *group* element.
 The second value (3 in this example) designates the *id* attribute of the *trans-unit* element.

 Using the 4D language, you set the title property through the *itemText* parameter of the `APPEND MENU ITEM`, `INSERT MENU ITEM`, and `SET MENU ITEM` commands.